christabella/code-test/README.md

 To serve a sample client website, cd into `sample_client_website` and run `./clientserver`.
 *(To run an additional sample client website, cd into `sample2` and run `./clientserver` from there as well.)*

 A Data struct (defined below) is created for each session started from a client website, and the Data struct is completed upon form submission.
-A randomly-generated session ID is stored in a cookie on the client's browser for each client. **All Data structs will be stored in a hashmap**, will the session ID as the key.
+A randomly-generated session ID is stored in a cookie on the client's browser for each client. **All Data structs will be stored in a hashmap** with the session ID as the key (map[sessionId]*Data `dm`).

 ## Frontend (JS)
 `Main.js` under `sample_client_website/scripts` sends POST requests with JSON body if: